Our Church thrives because of the energy and style of the people who make up our leadership.

 The Rev. The Rev. Sarah D. Máto – Rector

-The Rev. Sarah D. Máto is the rector of St. Paul’s and was called to serve at St. Paul’s in the fall of 2014, and was later called as Rector, after serving for 2 years as the Assistant Rector of the Church of the Holy Spirit in Orleans, MA.
+The Rev. Sarah D. Máto is the rector of St. Paul’s and was called to serve at St. Paul’s in the fall of 2014, after serving for 2 years as the Assistant Rector of the Church of the Holy Spirit in Orleans, MA.
 Sarah was ordained to the deaconate and to the priesthood in the Episcopal Diocese of Massachusetts by the Rt.
 Rev. M. Thomas Shaw, SSJE.
 She is also an associate of the Society of St. Margaret.
 Sarah received a Master of Divinity, a Certificate in Spirituality, and an advanced Masters in Sacred Theology, and is currently working on a Doctor of Ministry Degree from Sewanee School of Theology in Tennessee.
 She completed her thesis on theological aesthetics in Western and Eastern spirituality, which is entitled: Divine Beauty: Experiencing God Through Sight and Sound.

 Prior to seminary, she received a Bachelor of Arts in Education from Capital University in Columbus, Ohio and taught in the public school system for several years.
 A trained soprano, Sarah studied voice at the Capital University Conservatory of Music.
 She has sung with the Capital University Chapel Choir and Choral Union, the Chatham Chorale, was soloist with the Sewanee Chorale, and currently sings with the Masterworks Chorale.
-Sarah loves being a mom to her two young children, Aidan & Anna and sharing cuddles with her Maine Coon cat, Magdalene, her Labradoodle, Luna and her German Shepherd/Standard Poodle, Sophie.
+Sarah loves being a mom to her two young children, Aidan & Anna and sharing cuddles with her Labradoodle, Luna and her German Shepherd/Standard Poodle, Sophie.

 Ed Stauff – Music Director